AlexanderS/tbsecp3-driver/README.md

   introduced.
 The media tree in the kernel does not contain this changes yet, so we need to add back the old format of the settings inside `#ifdef`.

-* The tbsdtv/linux\_media tree contains some patches to add `spi_read` and `spi_write` functions to the device operations for the dvb-frontends and tuners.
+* The tbsdtv/linux\_media tree contains some patches to add `spi_read`, `spi_write`, `eeprom_read` and `eeprom_write` functions to the device
+  operations for the dvb-frontends.
 This requires a modification of the dvb-core module.
 Because the aim of this repo is to use the dvb-core module from your running linux kernel, this does not work.

   This modifications are ifdef'ed with `TBS_STANDALONE`.
-So you cannot use `spi_read` and `spi_write` with the modules from this repository.
+So you cannot use `spi_read`, `spi_write`, `eeprom_read` and `eeprom_write` with the modules from this repository.
 But this should no be required for normal operation.

 * Some files are missing an include of `linux/version.h`.